tuukkasalminen/weather-app/README.md

 Go to localhost:3000 in your browser

-Put your API-key in config.js file
+Put your API-key to config.js file